-Supporting a compiler means that we will make resonably sure releases of Dune works with it, and that errors that occur with that compiler are considered “bugs”.
+Supporting a compiler means that we will make reasonably sure releases of Dune works with it, and that errors that occur with that compiler are considered “bugs”.
 Fixes for errors with unsupported compilers are still welcome, though they are considered “wishlist” or “feature request” and they should not be too intrusive.

 Currently supported compilers